jsapede/ohmigo-ha-pelletstove/README.md

 # Calibration

-once the ohmigo is conneced and included in HA, we need to calibrate it to match with the original wired sensor.
+Once the ohmigo is conneced and included in HA, we need to calibrate it to match with the original wired sensor :

-1. Put ohmigo in "resistance mode"
+1. Ohmigo is set in "resistance mode"
-2. inject a resistance value and see how the stove convert it to temperature
+2. input a resistance value in the MQTT UI and see how the stove convert it to temperature value
-3. repeat the process
+3. repeat the process over a large temperature scale

 ![image](https://github.com/user-attachments/assets/6cd6eb96-2fbc-4df2-883e-dad5ba858cf4)

-*NOTE : on my stove, only integer values of temperature are reported by the digital input/output. the correct way is to slowly increment/decrement resistor values until a stable temperature level is reached*
+*NOTE : on my stove, only integer values of temperature are reported by the digital input/output.
+I slowly increment/decrement resistor value until a stable temperature level is reached and then take it as reference*

-once temperature / resistance couples are set on a sufficient temperature range (0-50°C), build an interpolation using linear regression (using excel trend curves for example) :
+Once temperature / resistance couples are set on a sufficient temperature range (0-50°C), build an interpolation using linear regression (using excel trend curves for example) :

 R<sub>ohm</sub> = f (T<sub>°C</sub>) = a * T<sup>2</sup> + b * T + c